ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 ##### end

-* array of 0 (for presise sequence variants), 1 or 2 (for imprecise end position of structural variant) integers
+* * array of 0 (for presise sequence variants), 1 or 2 (for imprecise end position of structural variant) integers
+* this corresponds to the end position and [CIEND] interval in VCF
+* some implementations express this concept in a modified form (e.g. Beacon v1.0 uses separate values instead of an array for position bracketing)

 * example:

 ```